 By being the connector of all those fields, the leader maintained his dominance in the broad picture of things and was the only one capable of running a kingdom.

 With Fuller’s thoughts in mind, I make the assertion that schools weren’t created to give a free (or cheap) education.
 They were created to make labor cheaper.
-People that could read, write, take instructions, and possibly be knowledgable about some specific topics.
+People that could read, write, take instructions, and possibly be knowledgable about some specific topics were useful.
 This is exactly the reason there is so many stories about people who didn’t do well in school that still went on to have great success.
 After all, the goal of school wasn’t to test leadership, it was to test “cognitive ability.”
-(Notice the “cog” in cognitive) Failing at school, isn’t the inability to lead necessarily.
+Notice the “cog” in cognitive.
+Failing at school, isn’t the inability to lead necessarily.

 All this to say, if you want to be a leader, it’s up to you to learn to lead.
 School didn’t and isn’t going to teach that.
 But you can educate yourself, read, experiment with techniques, write, give talks, and do work that no one else told you to do.
 Work that matters.